Mama's Gun: Marketing and touring

 "Didn't Cha Know" was released as the second single from Mama's Gun on November 27, 2000, but failed to replicate the success of its predecessor, failing to chart on the Billboard Hot 100 and instead reaching number 13 on its extension chart Bubbling Under Hot 100.
 Its accompanying music video was also directed by Badu, and depicts her aimlessly walking through the Mojave Desert.
 The video ends with Badu arising from water beneath the sand's surface, revealing her shaved head; Jaelani Turner-Williams of Stereogum interpreted Badu eschewing her signature headwrap as an emancipation from commercial expectations.
 On shaving her hair off, Badu commented: "I didn't give a lot of thought to it.
 It was just something that I knew I wanted to do right now.
 I wanted to do something brave, to just make room for new things."
 Badu further partnered with HBO for a February 2001 Black History Month campaign, through which children who submitted essays on the theme of Black History Month were given free CD copies of Mama's Gun.
 In January 2001, Badu announced the Mama's Gun World Tour, with the first North American leg starting in Cleveland on February 10, and finishing in Badu's hometown of Dallas on March 18.
 "Cleva" was subsequently released as the third and final single from Mama's Gun on April 16.
 Badu extended the Mama's Gun World Tour with a European leg in July, before embarking on the second North American leg the following month; the tour culminated in Boston on September 3, 2001.
 The tour was met with acclaim from critics and audiences alike, predominantly for Badu's stage presence and vocal performance; Badu's removal of her headwrap to reveal her shaved head during the performances of "Cleva" elicited particular praise.
 (Note: attributed to multiple sources) Okayplayer's Sope Soetan retrospectively remarked that the tour was pivotal for the marketing of Mama's Gun: "As the album wasn't pre-occupied with fitting into radio formats or MTV, it suggested that the best way to experience its diverse soundscapes was a live environment".

 In July 2025, Badu announced Mama's Gun '25: The Return of Automatic Slim Tour, in commemoration of the 25th anniversary of Mama's Gun.
-The tour commenced in Los Angeles on October 3, and is set to culminate in Dallas on December 10, comprising 28 shows across the US and Europe.
+The tour commenced in Los Angeles on October 3, and culminated in Dallas on December 10, comprising 28 shows across the US and Europe.
+It received widespread critical acclaim, predominantly for Badu's stage presence and multifaceted performance skills, as well as for imagery and stage design.
+(Note: attributed to multiple sources) To further celebrate the anniversary, Badu performed reinterpreted versions of "Penitentiary Philosophy", "...& On", "Time's a Wastin", "Green Eyes", and "Didn't Cha Know" alongside bassist Thundercat, and was interviewed by DJ Quik, for an episode of Spotify Anniversary, released on November 19.